jackbsteinberg/std-toast/README.md

 - `duration`, like the `show()` option
 - `multiple`, like the `show()` option
 - `newestOnTop`, like the `show()` option

-TODO: how do we deal with actions with this API?
-Ideas:
-- Provide an element
-- Provide a HTML string
-- Provide a URL (to create a link) or a function (to create a button)

 ### Default styles